 “We welcome Evan Ackerman’s contribution to the discussion on a proposed ban on offensive autonomous weapons.
 This is a complex issue and there are interesting arguments on both sides that need to be weighed up carefully.”

 I totally agree.
-Having this discussion now is the best way to work towards a more peaceful future, but to do that, we have to have the discussion, not make scary videos designed to vilify the people we disagree with while reinforcing the unrealistic and increasingly negative perception that many people already have about robotics.
+Having this discussion now is the best way to work toward a more peaceful future, but to do that, we have to have the discussion, not make scary videos designed to vilify the people we disagree with while reinforcing the unrealistic and increasingly negative perception that many people already have about robotics.

 For a variety of expert perspectives on both sides of the autonomous lethal weapons issue and the future of AI, here are links to some of our past coverage: